Mark-MDO47/ArduinoClass/99_Resources/README.md

 Curiously, most Arduinos have I2C communication hardware built in that can be accessed by using the analog pins A4 and A5.
 That is what we will do with the Arduino Nano.

+Also, I have seen examples in the Arduino documentation with and without the pullup resistors near the right side of the above diagram.
+I think it is safe to have the pullup resistors, but for some applications they may not be absolutely necessary.
+I would expect that having the pullup resistors in the circuit would make the communications a bit more reliable.

 I will leave the references above to explain the details of how the I2C interface works.